ritaz0904/ritaz0904.github.io/_pages/about.md

 More about me
 ======

-My research interests mainly lie in integrable probability and Kardar–Parisi–Zhang (KPZ) universality, with a particular focus on interacting particle systems, directed polymer models, the six-vertex model and their stationary measures.
+My research interests mainly lie in integrable probability and Kardar–Parisi–Zhang (KPZ) universality, with a particular focus on interacting particle systems, directed polymer models, six-vertex models and their stationary measures.

-So far, my appeared works are about stationary measures for the open asymmetric simple exclusion process and for integrable polymers and six-vertex models on a strip.
+So far, my appeared works are about stationary measures for the open asymmetric simple exclusion process and for integrable polymer models and six-vertex models on a strip.
 See my [PUBLICATIONS LIST](https://ZongruiYang1.github.io/publications/).

 For the talks I gave, see my [TALKS LIST](https://ZongruiYang1.github.io/talks/).